starmaid/pulseofexploration/README.md

 14. Login to the `pi` account.
 The default password is `raspberry`.
 While you type the password, the characters will not appear.

-15. Enter `pwd` and follow the instructions to change the default password.
+15. Enter `passwd` and follow the instructions to change the default password.

 16. Install git to download the files from this repository.